gbacco5/femm33/SPM/Structure.md

 ### draw the air-gap
 - common air-gap
-- discretised air-gap and magnet (also for radial magnetisation)
+- ?! discretised air-gap and magnet (also for radial magnetisation)

 ## analyses
 Take the drawing and start processing.
+?!
 If the drawing does not exist, launch it.

 ### no-load analysis
+For various rotor position it computes all the quantities.
+You can compute the cogging torque and the no-load bemf.

 ### on-load analysis